 At Lumbertubs we believe safeguarding is everyone's responsibility.
 We have a duty to keep children safe and to be alert at all times to their welfare.
+The governing body has a duty of care to pupils and all members of the school community.
+We ensure there are consistent and effective safeguarding procedures in place to support families, children and staff at school.
 Any concerns about a child, however small, is reported through MyConcern recording system to the Safeguarding Team.

 The Safeguarding Team is: